AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

      </tr>
      <tr>
         <td>Medicare Records FHIR implementation guide roadmap</td>
-        <td>This draft implementation guide has been developed for the Enhanced Use of Immunisation Records Phase 2 project included in MHR Release 12 (April 2021).
+        <td>This draft implementation guide has been developed for the Enhanced Use of Immunisation Records Phase 2 project.
             <br/><br/>
-            The Enhanced Use of Immunisation Records Phase 2 project includes a number of scope items including receiving additional AIR information via FHIR bundle from Services Australia.
+            Version 2.1.0 is now available to stakeholders for review however it is not expected to be progressed to publication.
             <br/><br/>
-            This implementation guide will not be be progressed through to publication.
+            It is expected that work on this implementation guide is not going to be progressed until a new project is established.
         </td>
      </tr>
      <tr>